IMF says 1 staffer injured in explosion at its Paris offices

 Berlin police said on Thursday that the package was posted in Greece.
 Greek law enforcement officials confirmed that the package had been sent from Athens.

-A Greek anti-establishment radical group "Conspiracy of Cells of Fire" claimed responsibility for sending the package to Germany.
+A Greek anti-establishment radical group "Conspiracy of the Cells of Fire" claimed responsibility for sending the package to Germany.

 "We still have the rage," it said in a statement posted online.
 "We sent the parcel bomb to the minister of finance of Germany as part of the second act of the Project Nemesis.
 Nothing is over, everything continues."